john-hawkins/Bayesian_Neural_Networks/README.md

 Higher depth values add additional hidden layers

 TODO: make this parameter a more intuitive direct description of the network architecture.

+CURRENT WORK: Extracting aspects of the metropolis hastings process that are specific to the neural network architecture and embedding them in the ML Model class.
+So that the MCMC process is general and abstract and we can run multiple architectures side-by-side.